johnny353535/yoi/docs/_pages/components/textinput.md

 ### Validation

-Use the modifiers `.is--positive` and `.is--negative` to visualize input validation:
+Use the modifiers `.is--positive` and `.is--negative` to visualize textinput validation:

 ```html
 <!-- example:tabs -->